Light Learning Curve: The Natural Cigar Explained

 Tobacco is no different than any other form of profitable cash crop with a lengthy lineage.
 Once discovered all those centuries back, the seed from the tobacco plant has been sown, harvested, hoarded, bred, cross-bred, and even genetically modified to produce a particular product.

-Certain strains of tobacco are destined to be of a lighter shade based purely upon the genetics that was passed down to them from the previous plant.
+Certain strains of tobacco are destined to be of a lighter shade based purely upon the genetics that were passed down to them from the previous plant.
 Consistency, quality, and resiliency are all paramount factors to consider when choosing which tobacco seed to plant, and natural wrappers are no different.

 Tobacco Commonly Used to Create Natural Cigar Wrappers